 Objectives

-Investigate the physical, chemical, and transport processes for hydrogen geostorage & carbon dioxide utilization/geostorage in unconventional organic-rich shale, from the molecular-scale (i.e., Å) to the core-scale (i.e., cm), using our unique capabilities:
+Investigate the physical, chemical, and transport processes for hydrogen geostorage & carbon dioxide utilization/geostorage in unconventional shale, from the molecular-scale (i.e., Å) to the core-scale (i.e., cm), using our unique capabilities:

 NMR